oimodeler/oimodeler/docs/source/examples.rst

     >>[2.
 5. 8.
 8.]

-The values are interpolated within the wavelength range [3e-6,4e-6] and fixed beyond these range.
+The values are interpolated within the wavelength range [3e-6,4e-6] and fixed beyond this range.

 Let's build a simple model with this component and plot the images at few wavelengths and the visibilities for the baselines we created before.